davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

   Segmentation fault
   ```

-- The dreaded **segmentation fault**, a historical umbrella term that means your program tried to access an invalid memory location in its address space.
+- The dreaded **segmentation fault**, a  term that means your program tried to access an invalid address.
 In this particular example, each recursive call to `f(..)` involves pushing the return address followed by pushing a new value for `int depth` onto  the stack.
 The stack breaches the `RLIMIT_STACK` limit on the *393036th* recursive call to `f(..)`.
-When the program tries to push a frame beyond that threshold, the memory-management unit of the OS detects this violation and throws a segmentation fault and terminates the offending process.
+When the program tries to push a frame beyond that threshold, the memory-management unit of the OS detects this violation and throws a segmentation fault, which terminates the offending process.

-  - Indeed, an infinite recursion always crashes the program because the program continues to gobble up space on the stack.
-Because each of the recursive calls is still waiting for the next one to return, no frames are ever popped off.
-In contrast, you've probably rarely seen an infinite loop be terminated by the OS, and now the reason is clear.
 <!--
 - What's my machine's `RLIMIT_STACK` you ask?
 This value varies across systems.
 To find out what this value is on your machine, you can use the shell command `ulimit`.
 The `-a` option shows all resource limits defined by your OS.
 If you're only interested in the stack size, you can specify the `-s` flag.